learning-zone/css-basics/README.md

 **Pseudo-classes:**

-Pseudo-classes select regular elements but under certain conditions, like when their position relative to siblings or when they’re under a particular state.
+Pseudo-classes select regular elements but under certain conditions, like when their position relative to siblings or when they\'re under a particular state.
 Here is a list of pseudo-classes in CSS3:

 **a) Dynamic pseudo-classes:**